indigenous led forest restoration

 Blue Green Planet Project funds wildfire restoration in Canada’s boreal forest.

 Currently at Devil’s Lake Kistike’win in central Manitoba, in partnership with Nekote LP and seven First Nations.
+Blue Green Planet Project helps turn support into real restoration work on the ground.

 In 2021, a wildfire swept through the jack-pine forest at Devil’s Lake Kistike’win on Highway 6 in central Manitoba.
 The land sits outside any Forest Management Area — no mill, licensee, or government was legally obligated to replant.